Seems like almost everyone has an opinion on what to eat.

 All of these things can be easily streamlined into your daily routine.

-Which one will you choose first?
+Which will you try first?